Amel1a0strowska/Amel1a0strowska/README.md

-- 👋 Hi, I’m @Amel1a0strowska
+- 👋 Hi, I’m Amelia(@Amel1a0strowska)
 - 👀 I’m interested in computering
-- 🌱 I’m currently learning scripts in code
+- 🌱 I’m currently learning scripts in code in replit/python
 - 💞️ I’m looking to collaborate on ?
-- 📫 How to reach me ?
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: i love coding!
+- ⚡ Fun fact: I only started learning coding 2 years ago

 <!---
 Amel1a0strowska/Amel1a0strowska is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.